 - Discussion of tack and bits

 You'll enter the arena with your horse on halter and lead rope unsaddled.
-During the day you'll be teaching your horse the "Six Keys to Harmony" exercises.
-Afterward you'll be introducing your horse to "Developing the Fearless Horse" - Techniques to build Calm and Confidence into your horse.
+During the afternoon you'll be teaching your horse the "Six Keys to Harmony" essential exercises.

 - Safe and Respectful Mounting

-- Confidence and Independent Seat at all Gaits
+- Confident, Balanced and Independent Seat at all Gaits

 - Emergency Stop